 Who in their right mind wants to be in the kitchen cooking?
 That’s right, no one.
+So for a quick easy snack (or if you make a lot of them it turns into a meal), what about some wonderful Irish smoked salmon on top of a potato pancake?

 For centuries, salmon has been smoked in Ireland using time-honored techniques which capture and enhance the flavor and texture of this great Atlantic fish.
 Irish salmon has a firm, lean flesh which gives this king of fish its distinctive and greatly sought after texture.